-Enables you to store a large column condition in a text file, and then specify the file, rather than the
+Enables you to store a large column condition in a text file, and then specify the file, rather than the entire column condition syntax, when you run the target command.

 NOTE: Batch and direct load operations are not supported by the rule/filter feature.